How To Make An Air Mattress More Comfortable

 Sheets

-Unfortunately, some raised air mattresses lack the form that a fitted sheet requires to hug to stay on.
-In cases like this, you can purchase a deep-pocket (up to 21”) fitted sheet that will cover the entire mattress.
-Trust us; if you try putting a standard-size fitted sheet on a raised air mattress, you will fight with it all night long!
+Unfortunately, some raised air mattresses lack the form a fitted sheet requires to hug to stay on.
+In cases like this, you can purchase a deep-pocket (up to 21”) fitted sheet covering the entire mattress.

 Comforter

-Along with sheets, your comforter will make a big difference in the quality of sleep you get.
-Use the appropriate weight of comfort for the season.
-Remember, think plush regardless of the season, and be sure the comforter will adequately cover the air mattress.
+Remember, think plush regardless of the season, and be sure the comforter adequately covers the air mattress.

 Pillows

-If there’s one thing we know, it’s the fact that built-in pillows on air mattresses are less than ideal.
-They are uncomfortable.
-A pair of fluffy pillows will cradle your neck and head just the right way.
-Pillows can easily slip off the mattress, so to prevent this, we recommend purchasing a mattress with a built-in headboard, placing the head of the mattress against a wall, back of a sofa, or tent wall.
+Fluffy pillows will cradle your neck and head the right way.
+Pillows can easily slip off the mattress, so to prevent this, we recommend purchasing a mattress with a built-in headboard, placing the head of the mattress against a wall, the back of a sofa, or a tent wall.

 Create An Anti-Slide Surface On The Bottom Of Your Air Mattress